ajay-varm/-G-F-MarkDown-cheatsheet/cheatsheet.md

     ---

->  **These are basic stuff for most of the usage  and I will update the sheet when i find some complecated stuff with more features...**
+>  **These are basic stuff for most of the usage  and I will update the sheet when i find some complicated stuff with more features...**

 `Happy cheating` :)